alces-software/flight-appliance-docs/docs/source/sge/sge.rst

                      Allocation strategy: packing
                      Submission strategy: master

 Scheduler allocation strategy
 `````````````````````````````

 Changing the scheduler allocation strategy allows you to choose from a variety of different methods of scheduling jobs across available nodes.
 The currently available configuration types are as follows:

 ``packing``
-  Pack as many jobs as possible onto as few nodes as possible
+  Pack as many jobs as possible onto as few compute nodes as possible.
+This method is useful to minimise the number of separate compute nodes you need in your cluster, and can help to minimise running costs in an environment where users are charged per compute node.

 ``spanning``
-  Select the least busy nodes for new jobs
+  Select the least busy nodes for new jobs.
+This method is useful to help ensure the best possible performance for each job.

-View current configuration

-Modifying allocation configuration
-''''''''''''''''''''''''''''''''''

 To control the scheduler allocation strategy, use the command ``alces configure scheduler allocation <strategy>`` as per the following example: